loevlie/Second_Brain/content/index.md

 > [!tip]  [Click Here to Go Back to Denny's Portfolio Website](https://www.loevliedl.com)

 > [!caution]
-> This was made at the end of Sep 2024 so it is very much a work in progress.
+> This was made at the end of Oct 2024 so it is very much a work in progress.
 Check back for updates!
 >

 # Welcome to My Digital Brain 🧠